-- DOHMH will establish NYC Perinatal Health Taskforce that includes DOHMH Commissioner and H+H President, Deputy Mayor of HHS, Office of Gender Equity, Office of Gender-Based Violence, NYC Commission on Human Rights, and community-based leaders and activists.
+- Establish a NYC Perinatal Health Taskforce that includes DOHMH Commissioner and H+H President, Deputy Mayor of HHS, Office of Gender Equity, Office of Gender-Based Violence, NYC Commission on Human Rights, and community leaders and activists.

-Expand the DOHMH home visit program and provide greater access to at-home screenings for anxiety and postpartum depression, and connect families to relevant mental-health services.
-This expansion was planned and then held because of COVID.
-Maya will restart the expansion and will guarantee all pregnant people access to 1 prenatal visit and multiple postpartum visits.
+- Expand the DOHMH home visit program and provide greater access to at-home screenings for anxiety and postpartum depression, and connect families to relevant mental-health services.

 - Eliminate the wait period for and increase the amount of NYS Temporary Disability Insurance.